 Also, even though soy is known to be a common allergen, soy allergy probably affects no more than 0.1% of the population (there are actually more people born with more than 10 fingers than there are people allergic to soybeans).
 In these rare cases, obtaining enough protein from a vegetarian diet may prove problematic, and the affected person must follow a carefully constructed diet.
 However, for the majority of us, soy can even have some beneficial effects, such as improvement of memory in aging individuals.

-What is important to note is that while vegans generally consume enough protein if they consume legumes, whole grains, soy products and other protein-rich products, most omnivores in western countries consume much more protein than their body requires, and this causes unnecessary stress on kidneys and has been (at least in the case of some animal protein) linked to a higher incidence of cancer.
+What is important to note is that while vegans generally consume enough protein if they consume legumes, whole grains, soy products and other protein-rich products, most omnivores in western countries consume much more protein than their body requires, and this causes unnecessary stress on kidneys and has been (at least in the case of some animal proteins) linked to a higher incidence of cancer.

 Nevertheless, physically active people (such as athletes) require higher than average protein intake; if they are vegetarian, using a whey protein powder supplement is a healthy alternative (as it may actually also lower the risk of cancer), or they can use a soy protein powder if they are vegan (both can be used also for cooking as flour substitutes).

 Another common argument is that vegetarians cannot get enough iron, because the main source of it is meat.
 While it is true that meat usually contains much more iron than vegetables per unit weight, many vegetable sources contain much more iron than meat per calorie which means, strictly speaking, that a vegetarian diet often contains even more iron than that of omnivores; however, the iron form found in vegetarian diet is less bioavailable (it cannot be absorbed as well as the heme iron present in meat), so the blood iron levels in vegetarians are generally slightly lower than in omnivores.